Introduction to Scholarships in Singapore

 – Tell me about yourself – Ice-breaking and warming up

 This is an ice-breaker question but also a killer question!
 A new study conducted by psychologists at New York University has found that employers typically know within the first five minutes of a job interview with a prospective employee whether or not they will murder the applicant.
 So, do not underestimate this simplest question.

 That said, you don’t have to start telling grandmother story about your grandeur experiences, but don’t waste your chance to impress the interviewer.
 Rule of thumb: Do not focus too much about your background or family, but share more about your achievements, academic journey & experience which are more relevant to your future career.
-Do not only share about your interest or hobby, but also share how this interest changes/benefits you.
+Do not only share your interest or hobby but also share how said interest changes/benefits you.
 Eg. I love reading.
-It does not only widen my views but also make me more skillful in dealing with people…blahblah… you get the idea
+It does not only widen my views but also make me more skilful in dealing with people…blahblah… you get the idea

 – Why did you choose the course that you apply?
 Gauging your decision making capability